NHL: League offers new proposal to end bitter labor dispute

-(Reuters) - The National Hockey League (NHL) has given the players’ union a new comprehensive proposal in an attempt to end their bitter labor dispute in time for a limited season, league deputy commissioner Bill Daly said on Friday.
+(Reuters) - The National Hockey League (NHL) has given the players’ union a new comprehensive proposal in an attempt to end their bitter labor dispute, league deputy commissioner Bill Daly said on Friday.

 Daly said the proposal for a new collective bargaining agreement was delivered to the NHL Players’ Association late on Thursday.